Jamio/JM_MissionFrameworkDocs/docs/introduction.md

 ## 📚 Getting Started

-To start using the framework:
+To start using the framework, simply download the latest release and add it to your mission folder.

-1. Clone or copy the framework files into your mission folder - the only thing not provided is a mission.sqm
-2. Review the `JM_init.sqf` for available systems
-3. Enable or disable systems by setting their flags to `true/false`
-4. Customize module behavior as needed (e.g., timer lengths, limits, ACE settings)

 > See the [Setup Guide](setup_guide.md) for a complete walkthrough.